80+ SaaS Statistics and Trends (2023)

 Half of all companies using multiple SaaS applications will centralize management in the next five years (Gartner)

 By 2026, it is predicted that 50% of organizations will centralize SaaS application management.
 This will include usage metrics of these apps using project management tools.

 SaaS is considered the most important technology in business success (Harvey Nash)

-A 2021 survey found that SaaS was voted the most important technology in helping achieve business goals (from a list of ten technologies).
+A recent survey found that SaaS was voted the most important technology in helping achieve business goals (from a list of ten technologies).

 In total, 73% of 1,724 respondents consider SaaS to be of some importance.
 Breaking down those figures, 38% deem SaaS to be “very important” to their business' success.
 While 35% consider SaaS to be “quite important”.